inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 To get the style from your InaSAFE result, you need to save the InaSAFE result’s style first.

-1. Right click on :guilabel:`Population which need evacuation`, and go to :guilabel:`Properties`.
+1. Right click on :guilabel:`Number of People`, and go to :guilabel:`Properties`.

-2. Go to :guilabel:`Style` button on the bottom side the properties window and click :guilabel:`Save Style …`.
+2. Go to :guilabel:`Style` button on the bottom side the properties window, click :guilabel:`Save Style` and choose :guilabel:`QGIS Layer Style File …`.

 .. image:: /static/training/qgis/8_036.*
    :align: center